ljw1004/vbspec/vb/statements.md

 > If Not temp.IsCompleted Then
 >        temp.OnCompleted(resumptionDelegate)
 >        Return [task]
->        CONT:   ' invocation of *resumptionDelegate* will resume here
+>        CONT:   ' invocation of 'resumptionDelegate' will resume here
 > End If
 > Dim x = temp.GetResult()
 > ```